Walking in Jersey

 Jersey 'Around Island Walk'

 The most ambitious walk on the island covers 48 miles and takes two or three days, depending on your level of fitness and enthusiasm.
 It offers the perfect introduction to Jersey as it incorporates heather-covered cliff paths, tranquil country lanes and rocky headlands.

-For full details please visit: www.jersey.com/walk-around-island-in-weekend
+For full details please visit: Walk around the island in a weekend

 The Island Walk

 Not for the faint-hearted, the round island walk can also be undertaken in one go for charity.
 An annual sponsored event, taking place on the nearest Saturday to the longest day in June.
 Covering the 48.1 miles in one go, walkers can expect to complete the walk in anything from 12 to 21 hours.

 For full details please visit: Jersey Island Walk